A projector and a tv side-by-side

 If you notice issues with your projector or TV, it is important to troubleshoot them promptly to prevent further damage.
 Common issues for projectors include dimming or flickering of the image, color distortion, and fan failure.
 For TVs, common issues include dead pixels, burn-in, and backlight flickering.
 Most of these issues can be resolved by following the manufacturer’s troubleshooting guide or seeking help from an authorized repair center.

-See also How to Measure Tv for Mount
+See also How to Hold Tv Mount on Metal Stud

 However, there are some issues that cannot be resolved through troubleshooting and may require replacement of certain parts or even the entire device.
 It is important to regularly maintain your projector or TV to prevent these issues from occurring in the first place.
 This includes cleaning the device regularly, ensuring proper ventilation, and avoiding exposure to extreme temperatures or humidity.
 By taking these preventative measures, you can extend the lifespan of your projector or TV and avoid costly repairs or replacements.